 - Distributing content and advertising costs

-SEO, for example, can be used as a tactic for return on investment and can be sourced using various methods.
+SEO, for example, can be used as a tactic to generate a return on investment and can be sourced using various methods.
 It can be used to measure analytics that drive traffic, which can then be used to determine content marketing ROI.
 Because content marketing ROI is dependent on many factors, it’s all about the method chosen to review an increase in revenue.

 Measuring ROI on content marketing provides substantial evidence for revenue, rather than only measuring site traffic, SEO, social media, and sales.
 Tracking these metrics helps determine how content marketing projects are performing, and the results should influence the content types to be producing.
 However, it doesn’t convey the value of the efforts put into the strategy.
-It is imperative for demonstrating the value of labor and what revenue has come from it all.
+It is imperative for demonstrating the value of labor and what the return on your investment is.

 There are some basic, yet specific reasons why you should measure your content marketing ROI: